-It’s a good move to keep copies of your own will, your spouse’s will and any wills in which you’re named the executor locked in a safe deposit box.
-However, do not store the original copy of your will there – especially if you’re the sole owner of the safe deposit box.
+Keeping copies of your own will, your spouse’s will and any wills in which you’re named the executor locked in a safe deposit box is a smart move.
+However, do not store the original version of your will there – especially if you’re the sole owner of the safe deposit box.
 Here’s why: After your death the bank will seal the safe deposit box until an executor can prove he or she has the legal right to access it.
 This could lead to long and potentially costly delays before your will is executed and your heirs receive their inheritances.

 Instead, keep the original copy of your will with your attorney or somewhere else where your executor can access it without jumping through legal hoops.

 Letters of instruction are vitally important.
 Leaving a letter of instruction to go along with your will is a smart estate-planning move.
 The letter can outline such things as wishes for medical care or, when you die, whether you want to be cremated or buried, and what kind of memorial service, if any, you’d like to have.
 The level of detail is up to you.
-Also, a letter of instruction can include details on specific bequests – Uncle Larry gets your “Star Wars” DVD collection, Cousin Kathleen gets the pearl earrings you inherited, and so on.
+Also, a letter of instruction can include details on specific bequests – brother Larry gets your “Star Wars” memorabilia, Cousin Kathleen gets the pearl earrings you inherited, and so on.
 However, if your letter of instruction is sealed inside a safe deposit box that no one but you can access, then your final wishes might not be granted.